 - Quake wax should be used on non-porous ceramics or stone objects to help secure them.

-The New Zealand Fire Service has guidelines for identifying and preventing fire risks for heritage buildings and collections:
+The Fire and Emergency New Zealand has guidelines for identifying and preventing fire risks for heritage buildings and collections:

 Prevention is the key, so make sure that everyone is vigilant about fire safety.
 Keep an eye out for any sign of electrical damage in the building.
 Always turn off appliances and heaters when they aren’t needed, and never leave them unattended.